 But with a team including producer Christopher Nolan, writer David S. Goyer, and director Zack Snyder, this Kal-El origin story successfully balances compelling character drama with exhilarating action never seen before in a Superman film.
-The film does a great job at showcasing Clark’s inner turmoil as he struggles with being a child of two worlds and prepares for his destiny of being a savior of the people.
+The film does a great job at showcasing Clark’s inner turmoil as he struggles with being a child of two worlds and prepares for his destiny of being a saviour of the people.

 The material is elevated by a stellar cast.
 Henry Cavill embodies Superman, both looking the part and playing him well.
 Russell Crowe and Kevin Costner are excellent as Jor-El and Jonathan Kent respectively; the former bringing a hardened, authoritative presence to the role and the latter showing off old-fashioned American spirit, pulling off the scenes with gravitas.

 Here’s a film that has divided fans – some found it charming while others deemed it a tired rehash of a story we’ve heard before.
 However, this Spidey reboot is a cautionary tale for other reboots in the dangers of revisiting the origin story and covering the same plot points as their predecessors.

 The Amazing Spider-Man undeniably has its heart in the right place and the performances of Andrew Garfield and Emma Stone gave us a Spidey romance we could fully invest in.
 The sequel didn’t quite live up to the expectations we had, but the first film was a great example of how to angle a tried and tested superhero story in an interesting and refreshing way.